 The Walpole Arms dating back to the 18th century sits within the heart of north Norfolk’s picturesque countryside in the village of Itteringham serving modern British Cuisine.
-The pub has been sympathetically renovated, maintaining its charm of a country pub delivering a relaxed atmosphere and features in the Good Food Guide and is the only pub in Norfolk to have won the coveted Michelin Bib Gourmand Prize ten years in a row which demonstrates the highest quality of product and value for money.
+The pub has been sympathetically renovated, maintaining its charm of a country pub delivering a relaxed atmosphere and features in the Good Food Guide .
+It now specialises in Spanish Tapas.

 Traditional pubs and restaurants within 15 minutes

 The Crown @ Banningham is a traditional 17th century timbered inn with a traditional country pub atmosphere with the emphasis on good quality food, friendly staff and excellent customer service.
 Log fires and wood burners warm the pub during the Winter months and the gardens provide a great place for dining al fresco during the Summer.
 Food is served 7 days per week at lunchtimes and evenings and is produced in house by Chefs using seasonal and local produce.